cockroachlabs/open-sourced-interview-process/README.md

 **For Candidates:**

 - You will leave with a thorough understanding of the interview process at Cockroach Labs, along with visibility into real questions from our onsite interviews.
-Our recruiters will be happy to confirm which of these questions will be presented during the onsite interview.
+Our recruiters will provide you with interview preparation specific to your role throughout the recruiting process.

 - Please note, around 10-20% of each interview is spent on a curve-ball question that we do not include in the exercises.
 While you can come prepared for a majority of the interview, we also like to see how you think on your feet.